qz267/graphite-observer/README.md

 If `metric_value` of `target['path']` is greater than `target['max']` or less than `target['min']`, it is in bad state.

-If in bad state, the corresponding `Circle` drew in previous Screenshot will keep expanding and then reducing.
+If in bad state, the corresponding `Circle` drew in previous Screenshot will keep expanding and then reducing. well... , it is diffcult to describe.